bbinet/docker-hooked-git-workdir/README.md

 =========================

 Specialized [docker-hooked](https://github.com/bbinet/docker-hooked) container
-to keep git repositories checkouts up to date BitBucket of Github repositories are updated.
+to keep git repositories checkouts up to date when BitBucket or Github repositories are updated.

 Build
 -----